 - Funders like the United Way, the Vancouver Foundation, the Djavad Mowafaghian Foundation, individual philanthropists, and the Social Sciences and Humanities Research Council of Canada.

 - Organizations that donate their voices to call for change and provide strategic advice, including Boards of Trade, the YWCA, the YMCA and the University of BC’s Human Early Learning Partnership.

 - Citizens who spread the word, call for a Better Generational Deal, and champion a New Deal for Families.

 The partnership is currently hosted and facilitated at the University of BC.
-The University strives not only for excellence in research and teaching, but also excellence in community engagement.
-Its strategic plan commits UBC to “Be a leader in fostering public understanding of societal issues and in stimulating action for positive change.”
+The University’s strategic plan commits UBC to “Be a leader in fostering public understanding of societal issues and in stimulating action for positive change.”